What's New in Xcode 9

 New split view for pinning graphs in the graphing area of a trace document.

-Added an All strategy and moved the strategy picker to a new toolbar at the top of the trace document and added a new All strategy.
+Moved the strategy picker into a new toolbar at the top of the trace document and added a new All strategy.

 Enhanced Metal debugging instrument.